-The University achieved full Fairtrade reaccreditation in 2017.
-A Fairtrade Steering Group consisting of representatives from the Environment Team, the Students Assocation and Catering teams is now working on the creation of a joint set of Fairtrade Policy statements.
+The University achieved full Fairtrade accreditation in 2017.
+A Fairtrade Steering Group consisting of representatives from the Environment Team, the Students Assocation and Catering teams meets on a regular basis to ensure that there is continual improvement in this area.